History of immigration to the United States: Destinations

 Late 19th century broadside advertisement offering cheap farm land to immigrants; few went to Texas after 1860.

 Each group evinced a distinctive migration pattern in terms of the gender balance within the migratory pool, the permanence of their migration, their literacy rates, the balance between adults and children, and the like.
 However, they shared one overarching characteristic: they flocked to urban destinations and made up the bulk of the U.S. industrial labor pool, which allowed the emergence of such industries as steel, coal, automotive, textile, and garment production and enabled the United States to leap into the front ranks of the world's economic giants.

-More than 23 million people immigrated to the United States from 1880 to 1930 alone.
+More than 23 million people immigrated to the United States from 1880 to 1930.
 Although many of these immigrants settled in urban centers, not all of them stayed in the U.S. permanently.
-In some groups, like the Southern Italian contadini, it was common to return to their place of origin, which about half of them did.
-Others, like 90% of Eastern European Jews who immigrated to the United States, stayed permanently.
-Within the first decade of the 20th century, 14.7 percent of Americans were born in a different country, 22 percent of the population settling in urban areas.
+In some groups, like the southern Italian contadini, it was common to return to their place of origin, which about half of them did.
+Others like 90% of Eastern European Jews stayed permanently.
+Within the first decade of the 20th century, 14.7% of Americans were born in a different country, with 22% of the population settling in urban areas.